In this article, we will address the following three basic questions:

 Acts 13:52: “And the disciples were filled with joy and with the Holy Spirit.”

-What was noteworthy about the Christians referred to in these last two biblical passages is that they were not just indwelled by the Holy Spirit – they were filled with the Holy Spirit.
+What was noteworthy about the Christians referred to in these last two scriptures is that they were not just indwelled by the Holy Spirit – they were filled with the Holy Spirit.

 Does that mean that someone who is filled with the Holy Spirit has more of the Holy Spirit indwelling him than someone who is not filled with the Holy Spirit?
 The answer is, “No, other factors are involved.”
 These factors are discussed in our response to the next question.